conehead/AuthModClient/README.md

 Usage
 -----

 You should be able to connect to the server as usual.
-If you want to connect from a different computer, you'll have to install AuthMod on that one as well, and copy your authmod.key as well.
+If you want to connect from a different computer, you'll have to install AuthMod and copy your authmod.key to it as well.